absence de règles sans grossesse

 🩵 Thyroid disorders

 The thyroid regulates many functions, including the menstrual cycle.
-Hypothyroidism (insufficient thyroid hormone production) slows periods down, while hyperthyroidism (overproduction) can cause amenorrhea.
-These imbalances require a blood test (TSH, free T4) to adjust treatment.
+Hypothyroidism (insufficient thyroid hormone secretion) slows periods, while hyperthyroidism (overproduction) can cause amenorrhea.
+These imbalances require blood tests (TSH, free T4) to adjust treatment.

 🩵 Hyperprolactinemia